For some Halloween fun, let's look at some history and myths about Cat Familiars!

 Let’s remember there are also many positive superstitions in regards to our little furry, purry, friends.
 Such as the old Buddhist superstition that says a light-colored cat will bring silver to the home of the owner, while a dark-colored cat brings gold.
 In America to see a white cat on the road is considered lucky, and let us not forget the fine English superstition - whenever the cat of the house is black, the lasses will have no lack of lovers.

-So this Halloween give a shout-out to your favorite cat familiar- it's OK the inquisition can't harm you now!
+So this Halloween give a shout-out to your favorite cat familiar- it's OK you Witches the Inquisition can't harm you now!

 Thank you, for reading - groundedpsychic.com